Hello, Noise: Doing Fun Science at Home during School Closures (Activity #11)

 Of course, if you've been following along on our adventure, you know that we're big fans of decorating and personalizing our final products.
 The guitar was no exception.

 She loved the final result and spent a chunk of the afternoon pretending to rock out.
 I may have cleverly suggested that all the best artists record in sound studios and that upstairs in her room, in her bunkbed shrouded with blankets, with the bedroom door closed, would make an awesome sound studio — feel free to borrow that idea.

 I was really pleased to find that this activity was one my daughter could do essentially by herself.
 My role was simply to be her audience and ask her leading questions about the science.
 Don't worry — a list of easy "thought questions" is embedded in every activity's step-by-step instructions, and the "What Happened" section at the bottom of the Instructions tab gives you a simple explanation of the science to share with your child.

-For other fun activities you can do with recycled cardboard tubes (which my daughter used here for the guitar's neck), see 8 Free Science Activities with Toilet Paper Tubes.
+For other fun activities you can do with recycled cardboard tubes (which my daughter used here for the guitar's neck), see 10 STEM Activities with Cardboard Tubes.
 Another fun activity using cardboard tubes is the Build A Wall Marble Run.

 Teachers!
 If you are an educator and looking for activities to teach sound science to students, see Lesson Plans for Sound Science.

 If your kids make a guitar or explore any of the other musical instrument activities, post a picture of their instrument on social media and tag us.
 You can find us on Twitter, Facebook, and Instagram.